-Gas and oil infrastructure: Ørsted own or partly own and operate offshore natural gas pipelines and oil infrastructure used by oil and gas producers in the North Sea.
-The regulated gas and oil pipelines enable the transportation of gas to Denmark and crude oil from fields on the Danish shelf to the oil terminal in Fredericia, Denmark.
-It has been decided that Ørsted shall on market terms seek to divest its Oil Pipeline Business and offshore gas pipeline activities to Energinet.dk at an appropriate time.
+Gas and oil infrastructure: Ørsted own and operate offshore natural gas pipelines and oil infrastructure used by oil and gas producers in the North Sea.
+The upstream gas and oil pipelines enable the transportation of gas to Denmark and crude oil from fields on the Danish shelf to the oil terminal in Fredericia, Denmark.
+It has been decided that Ørsted shall on market terms seek to divest its Oil Pipeline Business and offshore gas pipeline activities to Energinet at an appropriate time.